tearflake/symp-intro/README.md

 ## Symp

-a framework from a parallel reality where symbols won
+a programming framework from a parallel reality where symbols won

 ---